 - A complicated example in the Puppet.
-It's the primary antagonist of one of the games, a recurring villain afterward, and the main force behind the Animatronics... but its actions are all towards the goal of stopping the series' Greater-Scope Villain, its plan is ultimately successful, and it fixes its mess once its plan is finished by releasing the souls trapped in the animatronics.
+It's the primary antagonist of one of the games, a recurring villain afterward, and the main force behind the animatronics... but its actions are all towards the goal of stopping the series' Greater-Scope Villain, its plan is ultimately successful, and it fixes its mess once its plan is finished by releasing the souls trapped in the animatronics.

 - Bittersweet Ending: How the games often end, with it leaning towards more to the "bitter" side most of the time.
 Whatever it is, the protagonist usually gets the short end of the stick.
 The fourth and fifth games, however, have straightforward Downer Endings.

-- 1 ends with Mike Schmidt being fired from his job, which is honestly the best outcome he can get from his kind of job.
+- 1 ends with Mike Schmidt being fired from his job, which is honestly the best outcome he can get from this kind of job.
 But the mysteries of Freddy Fazbear's Pizza remain unsolved, the missing kids remain missing, and no one except Mike will ever know what happened to Phone Guy and other unlucky night guards.

 - 2 is somewhat a downer, but Fritz Smith still gets a (quick) firing from the management (although if he's the Phone Guy, then he's worse off in the long run).
-However, Jeremy Fitzgerald likely suffers from the Bite of '87, either as the victim or witness.
+However, Jeremy Fitzgerald likely suffers from the Bite of '87, either as the victim or a witness.
 Also, the murders of the Missing Children happen during the events of this game, and due to Foregone Conclusion, it can't be prevented.

 - Body Horror:

-- The games are (in)famous for their portrayal of mechanical body horror, especially after the first one (though the original was no stranger to it, either; just ask Foxy).
+- The games are infamous for their portrayal of mechanical body horror, especially after the first one (though the original was no stranger to it, either; just ask Foxy).

 - Call a Rabbit a "Smeerp": The "animatronics" that the series revolves around are really just robots.
 Real-life animatronics are far stiffer than them.
 And more fragile.

 - Color Motif: All of the games have their respective color motifs: The first game mostly uses dark grays and blues, the second game uses red in place of the latter, the third game uses yellow and green, and the fourth game uses purple and yellow for its minigames, while utilizing blue and red for the gameplay and everything else.
-The fifth one uses deep blue and some purples, and the sixth uses pastel colors for its tycoon element, uses elements of orange in the salvaging gameplay, and uses dark grays and blues in the main gameplay.
-Besides that, however, purple is used a lot throughout the series as well, which is almost always associated with the series's antagonist: William Afton, commonly referred to as the Purple Man.
+The fifth one uses deep blue and some purples, and the sixth uses pastel colors for its tycoon element, elements of orange in the salvaging gameplay, and dark grays and blues in the main gameplay.
+Besides that, however, purple is used a lot throughout the series as well, which is almost always associated with the series's antagonist: William Afton, commonly referred to as the Purple Guy.
 This serves as Foreshadowing for Sister Location's plot; William Afton built the animatronics of that game, and he built them to kill.